 This vacuum requires bags that must be purchased separately.

 35-foot cord.
 Top-filling inner bag design.
 Designed for low-pile carpets and hardwood floors.
 Arthritis Foundation approves this vacuum for ease of use.
 6,500 RPM for maximum cleaning power.
 Weighs only 8.2 pounds.
 12-inch wide cleaning path.

 Although the cord is long, it isn't retractable and tangles easily.

 48-foot cord is made with a three-wire design for added durability.
 Comes with an accessory pack that features six useful tools.
 Weighs only 9.2 pounds.
 Bagless design saves money and is good for the environment.
 Comes with safety harness.

 This Hoover model is not compatible with other Hoover vacuum attachments.

-Comes with a two-year warranty.
 50-foot reinforced power cord won't fray or bend.
 Powerful motor and suction at seven amps.
 Disposable bags can be bought online or in stores.
 Specifically designed for carpet.

 At nearly 22 pounds, this is a heavy vacuum.